Placer, Masbate: Demographics

-In the 2020 census, the population of Placer, Masbate, was 56,340 people, with a density of sigfig 56,340/193.03.
+In the 2024 census, the population of Placer was 56,658 people, with a density of sigfig 56,658/193.03.

-Placer is one of the only four municipalities in Masbate which is dominantly Cebuano-speaking, the other being the adjacent municipalities of Esperanza; Esperanza separated from Placer in 1959., Pio V. Corpuz, and Cawayan.
+Placer is one of the only four municipalities in Masbate which is dominantly Cebuano-speaking, the other being the adjacent municipalities of Esperanza, Pio V. Corpuz, and Cawayan.

 Education

 There are two schools district offices which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
 These are the: